willdurand-edu/security-slides/src/03_authentication_mechanisms.md

 Each user possesses a **unique token**, retrievable on that user’s settings page.
 Rather than entering username/password information, **users just key in their token**.
 Most of the time, this token will be passed in the query string of an URL:

+    !text
     http://example.org/?token=3dZR23REFERGfe

 But you can also use the `Authorization` header:

+    !text
     Authorization: Token token="3dZR23REFERGfe"

 **Low security**, but requires a more active role from the user.
 Security can also be reinforced through SSL/TLS.

-Can be useful when you need to secure a private API, because it is really **easy to implement** such a mechanism.
+It can be useful when you need to secure a private API, because it is really **easy to implement** such a mechanism.

 ---